top of page

 Victims are conditioned to think a certain way by narcissists who want to control them.
 Narcissists don't learn and practice brainwashing, manipulation, and control techniques, as most of us would have to in order to effectively use them.
 It comes naturally to their pathologically depraved minds.
 They simply know how to do it with little or no deliberation.
 Since their very survival depends on capturing vulnerable hosts to feed off of, it is a skill that must be second nature to them.

-If you have read and listened to everything NPD, understand what you are dealing with, but cannot get passed it or overcome the pain, it is because of the brainwashing that has been done to you.
+If you have read and listened to everything NPD, understand what you are dealing with, but cannot get past it or overcome the pain, it is because of the brainwashing that has been done to you.
 Your mind will always default to the way in which it was conditioned.
 This state of mind does not have to become a permanent way of thinking, but if you do not get someone to help you deprogram what has been subliminally put in there, you will find this challenge insurmountable.

 If you think you are immune to mind control, think again.
 Anyone, given the right circumstances may be subject to it.
 If you have had any prolonged exposure to someone with narcissistic personality disorder, I can guarantee you that you are suffering its effects.